meet-projects/y2s18-js-demos/intro-js-1/INTROJS1-DEMOS.md

 colors[6] = "pink";

-colors.push("purple"); // add to the end of the array colors.splice(1, false, "orange"); // insert into array
+colors.push("purple"); // add to the end of the array colors.splice(1, 0, "orange"); // insert into array

 // sort, reverse
 var fruits = "pineapple, banana, orange";